 But convenience comes at a steep cost.
-Cash offers from buyers like Express Homebuyers are always much lower than what you’d get from the open market, and even if you don’t end up selling with Express Homebuyers, just inquiring about a sale can have consequences that last for months or longer.
+Express Homebuyers reviews from past customers indicate that its cash offers are often much lower than what you’d get from the open market, and even if you don’t end up selling with Express Homebuyers, just inquiring about a sale can have consequences that last for months or longer.

 What Is Express Homebuyers?